spieljs/spiel-build/READMEAPI.md

 # spiel-build
-Router builder for diferents framworks based in states
+Router builder for different frameworks based in states

 ## How build your own router builder